This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Olive oil.
 A small amount of oil helps the dressing adhere to all the veggies and beans.
 You can also use any other mild-flavored oil you prefer, such as avocado oil.

 • Maple syrup.
 Cowboy caviar is often made with a touch of white sugar, but using maple syrup keeps this recipe naturally sweetened.
-It’s sole purpose is to balance out the tangy flavor of the dressing, so even if you’re skeptical, give it a try as written.
+Its sole purpose is to balance out the tangy flavor of the dressing, so even if you’re skeptical, give it a try as written.

 canned beans, bell pepper, onion, cilantro, and dressing ingredients labeled on a white surface.